CiscoDevNet/terraform-provider-iosxe/examples/tutorials/acl_and_vlan/ACL_AND_VLAN_README.md

    terraform apply -auto-approve
    ```

-See an example terraform file to configure an ACL
+See an example terraform file to configure an ACL and a VLAN
 ![](acl_and_vlan.gif)